waheedkhan-dev/TMDBMovies/README.md

-# TMDBMovies-A Simple Popular Movies App Using Latest Android Development techniques
+# TMDBMovies (A Simple Popular Movie App Using Latest Android Development techniques)

+The purpose of this application is to improve my MAD skill.